oguzhandemirci1993/Istanbul-Grocery-Store/README.md

 Basic HTML-CSS webpage that I'm coding with my FreeCodeCamp Responsive Web Design course knowledge.
-This is a clone of CamperCafe code exercising webpage which can be found at FreeCodeCamp Responsive Web Design course.
-I have created this webpage by myself.
+This is a clone of "CamperCafe" code exercising webpage which can be found at FreeCodeCamp Responsive Web Design course.